kanitw/kanitw.github.io/bio.md

 I also went to the CHI, a major conference in Human-computer Interaction–thanks to my brother who allowed me to clash his hotel room.
 There was so many amazing people are doing there.
 My project with Neema also took me to UIST, another major HCI conference and again, it was so inspiring.

-At this point, I am consider to continue to do my PhD in Computer Science/Human-computer Interaction next year.
+At this point, I am considering to continue to do my PhD in Computer Science/Human-computer Interaction next year.
 I know it is a big bet in terms of time.
 But I just tried to follow my heart so let's see how it goes.

 Thank you so much for reading.
 I hope you enjoyed it and hope it help you know me more.
 After reading all of this long bio, please feel free to [shoot me an email](mailto:kanitw@gmail.com) to ask questions or comment.
 I also have a FAQs section below too.